Our Mission

 Engagement

 Now, more than ever TUSA is committed to model to the rest of the student body what it means to take charge of our education and the network we form while at Trinity.
-Through virtual and in-person events, TUSA members engage with the student community, alumni, parents and friends to create a lasting and vibrant Tiger network.
+Through events, TUSA members engage with the student community, alumni, parents and friends to create a lasting and vibrant Tiger network.

 Service

 Service is paramount to paying it forward.
-Whether students can contribute time, resources, or wisdom service to the community and to each other is a prominent and large part of being a student ambassador.
+Whether students can contribute time, resources, or wisdom to the community and to each other is a prominent and large part of being a student ambassador.

 Alumni Weekend